 The biggest threat retirees face is outliving their savings.
 Even though no one knows how long they will live, a 30-year retirement is not as uncommon compared to past generations.

 Pro tip: One of the ways to balance longevity risk is by using a three-bucket strategy.
 The purpose is to allocate savings that address immediate, near-future and long-term needs.
 Liquid is anything within the next five years; income is what will be needed for 30 years or more; and growth is to offset inflation, taxes and future health care expenses.

 Furthermore, delaying Social Security from full retirement age until age 70 will provide additional retirement credits at about 8% per year, which means a larger benefit later on.
 For example, if you were born in 1954, your full benefit amount would be at age 66.
 By delaying until age 70, there would be an additional credit of about 32% (8% per year for the next four years).

 Inflation is the decrease of purchasing power due to an increase in the price of goods.
-Since 1914, the average inflation rate has been 3.24%, and that number should remain constant even if the percentages are still relatively high for the next several months.
-While spending power is of relevance in retirement, it can be politicized and exaggerated, especially when supply-chain issues and price gouging is present.
+Since 1914, the average inflation rate has been 3.24%, and that number should remain constant even if the percentages have been high recently.
+While spending power is of relevance in retirement, it can be politicized and exaggerated, especially when supply-chain issues and price gouging are present.

-Pro tip: Using Treasury Inflation-Protected Securities (TIPS) (opens in new tab) and Series I bonds (opens in new tab) are an ideal way to hedge against inflation.
-In 2022, Series I bond interest rates have been at 9.62%, but they can only be purchased up to $10,000 for each person (up to $20,000 for a couple).
+Pro tip: Using Treasury Inflation-Protected Securities (TIPS) and Series I bonds are typically an ideal way to hedge against inflation.
+Series I bond interest rates are 5.27% through April 2024, but they can only be purchased up to $10,000 for each person (up to $20,000 for a couple).

 Stay away from speculative or high-risk investments, including private equity, penny stocks and alternative investments if they don’t match your risk tolerance.